colophon

 This site is built using the Astro framework for static site generation, primarily using MDX for most content-driven pages and occasionally using React components for some pages which have more interactivity.
 Astro is really nice for my purposes because while I can build some reusable components using JS, I can also ensure they compile down to non-interactive HTML for efficiency of load.
 I actively minimize the amount of JS I’m serving to improve page load speed, but I can’t get rid of all of it — dark mode, for instance, virtually necessitates a little bit of client-side JS.
 No fancy CSS libraries here either, I’m using vanilla CSS, mostly for learning purposes.

 I also have a Ko-Fi button component which unfortunately does use client-side JS.
 I’ll get rid of it soon and replace it with something which doesn’t suck.
+Or just get rid of it entirely.

 Thus, while this site is not quite as fast and lightweight as some other personal websites (looking at you, Judah), it still does pretty well by my own standards.